fortisq/it_inventory/FAQ.md

 ### Q: Is there a mobile app available?
 A: Currently, we offer a responsive web application that works on mobile devices.
 A dedicated mobile app is in our product roadmap.

-If you have any questions not covered here, please don't hesitate to contact our support team.

 ## Help and Support Portal